How to deal with an employee who has posted negative comments about the organisation on a social networking site

 - Consider each case on its facts, and take into account the costs and time associated with bringing civil proceedings.

-- Introduce a policy on the use of social media and a policy on social networking sites.
+- Introduce a policy on the use of social media and social networking sites.